Un gars, une fille

 Un gars, une fille ([œ̃ ɡɑ yn fij], A Guy, A Girl) is a Canadian comedy television series created by and starring Guy A. Lepage and broadcast on Radio-Canada, as well as the title of its French adaptation on France 2.
 It was one of the most successful television shows in the province of Quebec, with a concept exported to more than thirty markets around the world.
 It was the first French-language Canadian television programme to be adapted in the United States.

 The show spawned several international versions, most notably a French TV series of the same name, which characters appeared in a 1999 episode of the original series, "À Paris".

 Overview

 A typical episode features several vignettes of the everyday life of a couple, with the camera mostly centred on them.
 Often other characters are cropped, giving the programme its unique visual style.
 The couple receives friends for supper, go to the convenience store, or leave on a trip, and sometimes get on each other's nerves.
 Their quirks, and loving bickering, provide much of the program's humour.
-The graphic design style associated with the original Un gars, une fille, which consists of a palette of pastel blue and pink, and rough lines and scribbles, (seen in the transition graphics, see Original section), as well as a logo with simulated printing mistakes and smears, has been imitated by most of the other versions, with the notable exception of the American version.
+The graphic design style associated with the original Un gars, une fille, which consists of a palette of pastel blue and pink, and rough lines and scribbles, as well as a logo with simulated printing mistakes and smears, has been imitated by most of the other versions, with the notable exception of the American version.
 The character names are often those of the actors, as in the first version.